rhiot/gitbook/quickstarts/kura_camel_quickstart.md

     telnet ${RBPI_IP} 5002

-And install the bundles you previously scp-ed:
+And install the bundles you previously scp-ed into the telnet session :

     install file:///tmp/camel-core-2.16.1.jar
     install file:///tmp/camel-core-osgi-2.16.1.jar